metaplex-foundation/developer-hub/src/pages/token-metadata/index.md

 ---
-title: Getting started
+title: Overview
-metaTitle: CacheAdvance - Never miss the cache again.
+metaTitle: Token Metadata - Overview
-description: Cache every single thing your app could ever do ahead of time, so your code never even has to run at all.
+description: Provides a high-level overview of the Solana NFT standard.
 ---

+Dummy text.
 Learn how to get CacheAdvance set up in your project in under thirty minutes or it's free. {% .lead %}

 {% quick-links %}